Tuesday, October 8, 2024

 Chicago has a slow rhythm of life, and this is my favorite part of this city.
 Growing up in Guangdong Chian made me prefer a slow and comfortable lifestyle rather than the fast-paced rhythms.
 My family members and friends also like to say, “Don’t worry and take it easy”, when they encounter some issues.
 I was surprised to discover that United States’ cost of materials is cheap.
 Even though I work a part time job in a restaurant, I earn enough to cover my daily expenses.
 Therefore, I don’t need to worry about my finances.
 My time schedule is relaxing.
 Allowing me to drink Cantonese morning tea and play mahjong after work or study.
 I Just try to keep myself free so I can slowly to pay off my car and house after my father paid them off.
 I can afford to buy what I want.
 I would enjoy this slow lifestyle.

 Chicago is a beautiful city, but I have encountered some unfriendly people.
 Crime always is a big problem in this city.
 I know guns and drugs can be sold like common goods.
 I have seen people selling and using drugs in the train.
 Some people were very loud and would ask people for money.
-When I by train alone, I feel horrible.
+When I am alone on the train, I feel horrible.
 I would check the citizen app before I went outside.
-Some dangerous and crowded places that I could avoid.
+I checked for some dangerous and crowded places that I could avoid.
 I still don’t like to stay at home, so I would go to many places with my friends.
 Comparing the first half of the year to the last half year, I have become more outgoing and positive.
 I mostly explore forests, mountains, and lakes.
 During the adventures, I encountered many kind and enthusiastic people.
-I had been traveling to Stared Rock national park, where other visitors would spend their time introducing me to the location, and they would like to share their food with me.
+I traveled to Starved Rock National Park, where other visitors would spend their time introducing me to the location, and they would like to share their food with me.
 Looking back on my past three years, my mouth curved rise.

 In conclusion, I have been living in Chicago for three years.
 I cannot clearly say how much I love Chicago.
 Beyond doubt, I have adapted to this beautiful city.
-I have some friendly friends, and I have a warm and sweet home.
+I have friendly friends and a warm, welcoming home.
 I’m drawn to amazing activities, and I truly appreciate the cultural impact around me.